Summary

 Rules

-Get a load of blank cards; at least ten per person.
-Everyone then scribbles arbitrary conversational sentences ("Hello."
+Get a pile of blank cards, and deal out at least ten per person.
+Each player writes an arbitrary conversational sentence ("Hello."
 "How are you?"
 "Yes."
-"No." "You're very tall.") onto the cards, until they're all covered.
+"No." "You're very tall.") onto each card, until they're all covered.

-Shuffle them all together, deal five to each person and leave a face-down draw pile.
+Shuffle the cards together, deal five to each person and leave a face-down draw pile.

-Taking turns, players must either play a card from their hand that follows conversationally from the previous card (or opens the conversation, if they're the first to play), or - if they can't go - draw a new card from the draw pile.
+To start the game, the first player to call out a conversational opener from their hand gets to play that card.
+Taking turns from there, players must either play a card from their hand that follows conversationally from the previous card, or - if they can't go - draw a new card from the draw pile.

 If playing with more than three players, each card played should be directed at another person - he or she must take the next turn.
 (Generally speaking, answers to questions must be directed back to the questioner, but go with whatever makes sense in context.)